Measuring impact and recovery from Covid19

 Adrian Davies

 Adrian is a co-founder at NestEgg.
-He is an alternative finance and credit union expert with extensive experience of start-ups, business development, IT, Target Operating Models and regulatory compliance.
-Adrian has 20 years’ experience in the responsible lending sector, supporting credit unions with innovative ideas so they can grow and meet member needs.
+He is an alternative finance and credit union expert.
+Adrian has 25 years’ experience in the money advice and responsible lending sectors, supporting credit unions with innovative ideas so they can grow and meet member needs.

 Get insights into responsible lending